-Also, the Gini Coefficient of Hong Kong increased from 0.476 in 1991, 0.525 in 2001 to 0.533 in 2006 (higher Gini Coefficient denotes higher income inequality).
+Also, the Gini Coefficient of Hong Kong increased from 0.525 in 2001 to 0.532 in 2006 and 0.537 in 2011 (higher Gini Coefficient denotes higher income inequality).
 It is very ironic that this figure ranked top five among the developing countries although Hong Kong is one of the wealthiest societies in the world.

-1.6 Lack of Anti-poverty policy and the death of the Commission of Poverty
+1.6 Lack of Anti-poverty policy and poverty alleviation monitoring mechanism

-The SAR Government turned its blind eye to help the poor.
+The SAR Government turned a blind eye to helping the poor.
 It rejected to establish a poverty line to monitor the situation.
 Although the Hong Kong SAR Government established a Commission on Poverty in 2005, the Commission only lasted for two years and the Government dissolved the Commission before formulating any effective policy to eradicate poverty.
 As a result, the poor are inevitably suffering from the cancellation of various welfare grants.
 In the absence of any long-term policy, the day for eradicating poverty is not clear.
+Although the new Government decided to re-establish the Commission of Poverty in 2012, there are still no short-term measures or long-term policies to tackle the poverty problem.